gdsbook/book/notebooks/12_feature_engineering.md

 4. Dasymetric mapping may introduce spurious spatial autocorrelation (see Chapters 6 and 7) through the interpolation process.
 How does this occur and why is it important to acknowledge?
+5. From the previous spatial regression chapter, is the SLX model a map matching or a map synthesis technique?
+6. Feature engineering is can be used in many different applied contexts.
+When might feature engineering actually *not* improve a model?